 Most agencies also take care of the details involved in housing: the where, how much, deposits, landlords, furnishings — even details you may not think of until you move in, such as, “What will I eat on or use to flip my morning pancakes?”

-Another option?
-The agency you’re working with may offer you a stipend, allowing you to secure your own housing.
+Another option: The agency you’re working with may offer you a stipend, allowing you to secure your own housing.
 This option gives you more control over the process, but it will involve more work on your part.
-If you plan on finding your own accommodations, make sure your research what the staffing agency’s rules are.
+If you plan on finding your own accommodations, make sure you research what the staffing agency’s rules are.
 Some reimburse for the costs of reasonable housing as defined by the assignment contract, while others may provide you with a housing stipend or allowance.

 “I really love to find housing,” she says.
 “I know some people don’t like to, and I get that it can be stressful, but I enjoy it.”

 Once she’s located the perfect location, the agency takes over from there, working out all the other logistics.